 7. they will not be able to pay their bills with their work, hence, they won’t be taken seriously, considered professionals

-8. their inspiration, muse, desire to create will leave them for good (because you gotta feed the muse…by paying the creative…on time, if possible)
+8. their inspiration, muse, and desire to create will leave them for good (because you gotta feed the muse…by paying the creative…on time, if possible)

-9. they will lose their self-esteem, hope and quite possibly much more; and while non-paying (and even late-paying) clients do not care about this, freelancers should, they should learn to care about themselves and put themselves first, at least once in a while, because if they don’t, their clients surely won’t
+9. they will lose their self-esteem, hope, and quite possibly much more; and while non-paying (and even late-paying) clients do not care about this, freelancers should, should learn to care about themselves and put themselves first, at least once in a while, because if they don’t, their clients surely won’t

 10. they will allow themselves to be taken advantage of in more ways than one; for example, their work might end up being used, sometimes without credit or mention, and they’ll be too shy to do anything about it, because of that low self-esteem….